bd/twidor/README.md

 the [Twiddler Tuner](https://twiddler.tekgear.com/tuner/edit.xhtml).

 The 4x3 array of buttons is composed of horizontal rows, for index finger on top, then middle, ring and pinky finger.
 Green, blue and red columns correspond to left, middle and right buttons on the Twiddler.
 Each large box shows the letter sent by a single button press.

-The key-map shows the letters sent by each button.
-Some letters require only a single button press, shown by the large boxes.
-Other letters require several buttons pressed simultaneously,

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_screenshot.png"
 width="40%" align="right">